progress4apple/progress.rocks/_drafts/to-act-is-the-most-natural-way-of-feeling.md

 - productivity

 ---
-It's a mystery we all need to accept at some point: Getting started seems like the hardest thing to do - where else keeping things rollin' seems rather easy in comparison.
+It's a mystery we all need to accept at some point: Getting started seems like the hardest thing to do - where else keep things rollin' seems rather easy in comparison.

 That's why we get stuck in our comfort zone, adhere to bad habits or can't seem to find some spare time to start this long-overdue project we had in mind for years.